BadPythonhaha/OpenLLMVTuber/doc/install.md

 ## Notice
 This is a work in progress, so there may be some bugs or issues.
 You can report them in the Issues section of the repository, but it is still recommended to serach for solutions on the internet before asking for help.
+Or just wait for the 'one-click' installation pack which is developing.